Skip to main content

 Iterate: Add complexity layer by layer.

-• Step 5: The button includes optimistic UI updates.
+• Step 5: Introduce optimistic UI updates.

-Avoid the "Second System Effect": This occurs when a team decides to rewrite a legacy system and tries to include every feature they ever wanted in the new version immediately.
-This almost always leads to disaster.
+Avoid the "Second System Effect": This occurs when a team rewrites a legacy system and attempts to immediately include every feature ever requested.
+This approach consistently leads to project bloat and failure.
+Start simple, verify it works, and then evolve the architecture.

 Idempotency #